zj-jayzhang/zj-jayzhang.github.io/_pages/includes/pubs.md

 Debeshee Das, <b>Jie Zhang</b>, Florian Tramèr.

-- Unfortunately, we find that **evaluations of MI attacks for foundation models are flawed**, because they sample members and non-members from different distributions. **For 8 published MI evaluation datasets, we show that blind attacks—that distinguish the member and non-member distributions without looking at any trained model—outperform state-of-the-art MI attacks**.
+- Unfortunately, we find that **evaluations of MI attacks for foundation models are flawed**, because they sample members and non-members from different distributions.
+For 8 published MI evaluation datasets, we show that blind attacks—that distinguish the member and non-member distributions without looking at any trained model—outperform state-of-the-art MI attacks.
 Existing evaluations thus tell us nothing about membership leakage of a foundation model’s training data.

 </div>